read-all-about-it/cde/resources/docs/about.md

 The range of genres, styles and authors that editors printed in newspapers was vast, and scholars and readers are only just beginning to explore them.
-So the more fiction we have, the better understanding we have of what Australians were reading in the 19^th^ and 20^th^ centuries.
+So the more fiction we have, the better understanding we have of what Australians were reading in the 19^th and 20^th centuries.

 ## Explore, edit and share: Getting involved with *To Be Continued*

-The most important thing about *To Be Continued*: *The Australian Newspaper Fiction Database* is that it is interactive and crowdsourced.
+The most important thing about *To Be Continued: The Australian Newspaper Fiction Database* is that it is interactive and crowdsourced.
 Literary history has always been a participatory practice, and *To Be Continued* has drawn its participants from academics, librarians and publishers to the broader community.
 Its openness allows more people to explore and contribute to making Australian literary history, what it is
 --- and can be --- today.
 You can get involved whether you're a scholar